State Chief Information Officer (CIO)

-The CIO, a cabinet level secretary, manages the Office of Management and Enterprise Services (OMES) ISD.
+As the Chief Information Officer, Alex Pettit manages the Information Services Division (ISD) of OMES.
 The CIO has jurisdictional responsibility related to information and telecommunications systems of all State of Oklahoma agencies as provided under the Oklahoma Information Services Act.

-Another key responsibility includes approving state agencies’ procurement of information technology and telecommunication hardware, software, maintenance and consulting services.
+- Approving state agencies’ procurement of information technology and telecommunication hardware, software, maintenance and consulting services

 Mr. Pettit has global industry, government and Big 4 consulting experience, and is a recognized leader in Enterprise Architecture.
 He has directed both industry and consulting organizations in diverse roles as a chief technology officer, vice president and BCP service line leader, senior manager and regional director of technology and telecommunications.
 Mr. Pettit has received the Best of Texas Award for IT Leadership, the Public Technology Institute IT Leadership Award and the Society for Information Management IT Executive of the Year Award for his leadership.